-Acknowledging all of the above in the context of the Safestore site in Whitechapel and the viability of any future development proposals that come forward, it is noted that CIL (both borough CIL and Mayoral CIL) is the top 'slice' cost on development and is non-negotiable.
+Acknowledging all of the above in the context of any future redevelopment proposals for Glengall Bridge that come forward, it is noted that CIL (both borough CIL and Mayoral CIL) is the top 'slice' cost on development and is non-negotiable.
 Whilst the appropriate time to test the viability of any development proposal for the site will be at the planning application stage, it is noted that in order to ensure that development remains viable whilst meeting its CIL requirements, it is other obligations, including the provision of affordable housing that may need to be reduced to below the target policy level of 35%.

 Increasing the supply of housing and, in particular, affordable housing is one of the top priorities of the borough.
-The majority of developments within the borough are already at the 'margins of viability', with the level of Section 106 contributions and other obligations, such as affordable housing, secured.
+The majority of developments within the borough are already at the 'margins of viability', with the level of Section 106 contributions and other obligations, such as affordable housing secured.
 This is evidenced by the number of residential schemes, for example, where the maximum amount of affordable housing that can be provided falls below the borough's policy targets.

-The Safestore site in Whitechapel is located in the borough's CIL Charging Zone 2 (where residential development is charged at £65 per sqm) and whilst the viability of any scheme will need to be tested through a future planning application, it is noted that there will be little flexibility for the borough to negotiate to secure its key priorities, including affordable housing, because of the need for development to first meet its CIL requirements before other obligations can be considered.
-Similarly, it is noted that where the proposed rate of £425 per sqm for student housing identified across all charging zones in the borough, and including Whitechapel, is adopted, then this will be likely impact heavily on the viability of schemes incorporating student house and make it less likely that other infrastructure and affordable housing priorities can be delivered.
+We commented in December 2012 that the proposed Borough CIL rates were particularly high when compared to the existing Section 106 regime and this remains the case, despite the reduction to some of the rates (such as the hotel charge).
+Whilst the viability of any scheme will need to be tested through a future planning application, it is noted that there will be little flexibility for the borough to negotiate to secure its key priorities, including affordable housing, because of the need for development to first meet its CIL requirements before other obligations can be considered.